Where Stanislavski Meets Fanon.

 KANGALEE ARTS ENSEMBLE

-Was formed by actors Che Ayende & Dennis Leroy Kangalee in 2022 out of a concern with the modern artist's alienation from community and social responsibility.
-Inspired by their devotion the development of the actor and a new radically-engaged repertory theater, the ultimate aim is: "To promote the development of a mutual-support
+Was formed by actors Che Ayende & Dennis Leroy Kangalee in 2022 out of a concern with the modern actor and playwright's alienation from the rigors of challenging language, provocative characters, the needs of community and social responsibility.
+Inspired by their devotion to the development of the actor and a radically-engaged repertoire, the ultimate aim is: "To promote the development of a mutual-support

-network/community for artists whose work attempts to contribute to the
+network/community for performers and writers whose work attempts to contribute to the

 overthrow of empire, genocide, and all forms of oppression."